 There are a few bushes and trees on this beach.
 So in case you don’t have an umbrella, the shade is guaranteed.

-Families with children like to come here to relax (it is another amazing beach in Montenegro for families.)
-This is the place where they’ll find a gentle, calm descent into the water, sandy covering where they can comfortably lay on the towel.
+Families with children like to come there to relax as this is the place where they’ll find a gentle, calm descent into the water, and sandy covering to lie comfortably on the towel.
 It is clean and safe.
 Also, the main part of the beach has a playground.

 The Most Southern Part of Buljarica Beach

 Usually, Buljarica beach gets really crowded during the summer months.
-However, if you go all the way to its southern part, chances are you will be alone.
+However, if you go all the way to its southern part, you’ll find a somewhat secret beach area where you can be absolutely alone.

-This part of the beach is clean and the water is clear.
+That part is clean and the water is clear.
 Although, expect to find big stones and sea hedgehogs in some places.
 Perhaps this is part of the reason why the beach stays empty most of the time, but we didn’t think it was a problem.

 To get there, go towards the “Autokamp” campground (somewhere near this camp the asphalt road will become a gravel one,) pass it, and keep going as far as you can.
 If you don’t have a car, I probably wouldn’t recommend walking on foot during the peak sun hours.
 It gets really hot and the heat may exhaust you.
 But on any cooler day, the walk is pleasant and refreshing.